-For each patient, the safety event reporting period begins at the time of the patient's first dose of IBRANCE or other Pfizer product or the time of the patient's informed consent if s/he is already exposed to IBRANCE or other Pfizer product, and lasts through the end of the observation period of the study, which must include at least 28 calendar days following the last administration of a drug under study; a report must be submitted to Pfizer Safety (or its designated representative) for any of the types of safety events listed in the table above occurring during this period.
+For each patient, the safety event reporting period begins at the time of the patient's first dose of palbociclib or other oncologic medicinal products for HR+/ HER2- MBC or the time of the patient's informed consent if s/he is already exposed to palbociclib or other oncologic medicinal products for HR+/ HER2- MBC, and lasts through the end of the observation period of the study, which must include at least 28 calendar days following the last administration of a drug under study; a report must be submitted to Pfizer Safety (or its designated representative) for any of the types of safety events listed in the table above occurring during this period.
 If a patient was administered a drug under study on the last day of the observation period, then the reporting period should be extended for 28 calendar days following the end of observation.
 Most often, the date of informed consent is the same as the date of enrollment.
 In some situations, there may be a lag between the dates of informed consent and enrollment.
-In these instances, if a patient provides informed consent but is never enrolled in the study (e.g., patient changes his/her mind about participation or failed screening criteria, the reporting period ends on the date of the decision to not enroll the patient.
+In these instances, if a patient provides informed consent but is never enrolled in the study (eg, patient changes his/her mind about participation or failed screening criteria, the reporting period ends on the date of the decision to not enroll the patient.

-If the investigator becomes aware of a SAE occurring at any time after completion of the study and s/he considers the SAE to be related to IBRANCE or other Pfizer product, the SAE also must be reported to Pfizer Safety.
+If the investigator becomes aware of a SAE occurring at any time after completion of the study and s/he considers the SAE to be related to palbociclib or other oncologic medicinal products for HR+/ HER2- MBC, the SAE also must be reported to Pfizer Safety.